 Sprouts in 2-3 weeks.
 Harvest from Month 3+ on.

 Equivalent of 5+ hours of direct sun [DLI of 15+ mol/m²/day].

 Beginner friendly.
 You’ll sprout, thin, and harvest.

+How to Plant Dill Indoors?
 Best Dill varieties to grow inside.

-There are 13 popular varieties of dill, and we have picked out the 4 best grown indoors for you:
+In this blog, we will talk about everything about how to plant dill indoors.
+Starting with its varieties: there are 13 popular varieties of dill, and we have picked out the 4 best grown indoors for you:

 Particularly a good variety to grow for nice looking bunching at the market table, and works well in containers or smaller herb gardens.

 ‘Compatto’ is a compact variety with blue-green foliage and a bold, aromatic taste.
 Leaves are ready to harvest in just 40-50 days.
 It’s the perfect size if you’re looking for a container herb.